Heavenly pits – tiankengs

 Since recent times scientists have proposed a special name for especially large sinkholes – tiankeng.
 This could be translated from Chinese approximately as "heavenly pit" or "sky hole".

 Tiankeng is giant sinkhole with vertical walls, at least 100 m deep and 100 m wide.
 Most often bottom of tiankeng is crossed by an underground river, which is open to daylight only here.

 Such structures are found in several countries (Papua New Guinea, Malaysia, Mexico) and, for example, in Mexico, such giant holes are called – sótano.
 But out of some 75 giant sinkholes of the world some 50, including the largest ones, are located in China.
-Thus to large extent, this is truly Chinese term for Chinese phenomenon.
+Thus to a large extent, this is truly a Chinese term for Chinese phenomenon.

 First tiankengs were documented in China in the early 1980s.
 Term "tiankeng" was proposed in October 2001 by Zhu Xuewen, China Cave Study Association and Institute of Karst Geology in Guilin.

 How tiankengs are formed?

 Nearly all tiankengs have developed in carbonate rocks with the noble exceptions of Sima Humboldt and Sima Martel in Venezuela, which have formed in sandstone.

 Like other sinkholes, tiankengs are formed by karst processes (in carbonate rock) or suffosion (in sandstone).
 In karst processes rock is dissolved and carried away by flowing water, suffosion is a similar process, where particles of sandstone or similar rock are carried away by water.